 For over twenty years we at the Transpersonal Therapy Centre of Toronto have been in the business of teaching psychotherapy skills in a spiritual context.

 Under recently enacted legislation, psychotherapy has been designated a ‘controlled act’; this means that if one wishes to practice as a psychotherapist in Ontario one must be licensed in compliance with this act.

 The word ‘transpersonal’ effectively means ‘spiritual’.
-Having that on our shingle signifies that our work is grounded – not in a medical model, but in the full ‘spectrum of consciousness’ represented by the spiritual wisdom traditions.
+Our name signifies that our work is grounded – not in a medical model, but in the full ‘spectrum of consciousness’ represented by the spiritual wisdom traditions.

-The perennial philosophy is the understanding common to all the spiritual traditions that (1) human life has its source in a divine ground, and . . .
-(2) our best destiny as human beings involves entering into the conscious realization of that.
+This perennial philosophy is the understanding common to all spiritual traditions that (1) human life has its source in a divine ground, and . . .
+(2) our destiny as human beings is to evolve into the conscious realization of this, and (3) in this we discover our true nature.
 This understanding is central to all the work we do at the TTC.
-Indeed, from our point of view, the denial of this deeper context to life is itself a kind of existential alienation or neurotic dissociation.
+Indeed, from our point of view, the denial of this deeper context to life is itself a kind of existential alienation or dissociation.

-It may be pointing out the obvious, but let us be clear: this is not the medical model.
+It may be pointing out the obvious, but let us be clear about it: this is not the medical model.

-The term ‘psychotherapy’ has traditionally been associated with this medical model, and probably correctly.
-Over the last twenty years this split between the medical and the spiritual is one that we at the TTC have been able to straddle.
+The term ‘psychotherapy’ has come to be associated with this model, but not exclusively so.
+Over the last twenty years the split between the medical and the spiritual is one that we at the TTC have been able to negotiate.
 Indeed, it should be possible to practice psychotherapy in a spiritual context; the whole Jungian tradition is an attempt to do this.
-But at the same time we have always been clear that what we are offering in our training is a spiritual process, and only by happenstance a psychotherapeutic one.
+And we have always been clear that the skills we are teaching in our training are taught in this larger context.

 What is that larger context?
 It is that of the wisdom traditions.